 Have you reached a plateau in your fat loss efforts?
 Are you having trouble shifting that last 5 or 10 pounds that will make you look really good?
 Do you want to avoid plateaus as you attempt to reach your best ever condition for your next competition?

-The key to fat loss is an elevated metabolism.
-If you answered yes to any of the above questions, you are fighting a losing battle with your metabolism.
 Try the nine research-proven strategies listed below to spark your sluggish metabolism and smash through stagnation in your quest for a lean, mean physique.

 1. Eat breakfast within 30 minutes after you wake up.

 Many people who want to shed body fat will perform their exercise first thing in the morning without some form of breakfast.
 They do this with the misguided belief that by training after an eight-hour or so fasting, they are tapping into fat stores and forcing their body to burn fat for fuel.